jprknight/blog/_pages/homelab.md

 toc_sticky: true
 ---

+I put this together to document what's running in my home lab, how it's setup, and lessons learned.
+All so things are easier for me to recall as needed.

 ## Hardware

 A single HP Z230 machine with an i7-4770, 32GB RAM, a 1TB SSD and a four port Intel NIC running Proxmox VE.